 - orchestrate real-time, automated business decisions that ensure orders are fulfilled accurately and on time;

-- synchronize vendor and product information across systems; and
+- synchronize vendor and product and pricing information across systems; and

 - empower customer service representatives to resolve customer issues, regardless of the sales channel for the purchase